BartlettJE/statsresdesign/docs/10-BayesEst.md

 Note, you get a warning about missing data but since its a multi-level model, we just have fewer observations in some conditions instead of the whole case being removed.

 This is another place where I recommend reading the original article for more information.
 They discuss their choices and essentially settle on wide weak priors for the coefficients to say small effects are more likely but they allow larger effects.
-The two standard deviation classes are then assigned relatively wide Cauchy priors to only allow positive values.
+The two standard deviation classes are then assigned relatively wide Cauchy priors.

 ```r